 You can also make this soup just as easily on the stove top!
 Just sauté the onions and veggies in a pot ahead of time to ensure they are softened.
-You can do the rest in a giant pot and keep on the stove on medium-high heat for about 15 minutes.
-Make sure to stir occasionally so the soup doesn’t stick to the bottom of the pan.
+Throw everything into a large pot and simmer on low for about an hour.
+Make sure to stir occasionally so the soup doesn’t stick to the bottom of the pot.
 I also like it for a slow-cooker, set-it-and-forget-it, lazy weekend meal.

-I topped mine with store bought puff pastry you can find in the freezer section at your grocery store.
-Or top this heart soup with some good old fashioned oyster crackers!
+For some color I top it with fresh chopped parsley.
+I also top mine with store-bought puff pastry you can find in the freezer section at your grocery store.
+Or sprinkle in some good old-fashioned oyster crackers!
 Either way, you are in for a treat!

 - 1 rotisserie chicken

 - 32 oz low-sodium chicken broth (1 box)